utkrix/Tab_Changer/README.md

 # Tab_Changer
-Python script to change Tab when the mouse is moved
+Python script to change the window tab when the mouse is moved.
+Made with PyautoGUI and is compactible with Windows and Linux. yet to test on Mac